jsdx761/Nexus/README.md

 # Using the Nexus app

 **Nexus** is a variation of the original **Radenso Nexus** app.
-It primarily adds voice announcements, crowd-sourced reports, and alerts about potential surveillance aircrafts on top of the original DS1 radar detector alerts.
+It primarily adds voice announcements, crowd-sourced alerts, and alerts about potential surveillance aircrafts on top of the original DS1 radar detector alerts.

 Note that the original DS1 radar detector settings screens have been removed to help simplify the app.
-Use the original Radenso app when you need those.
+Use the original app from Radenso when you need those.

-The first time you launch **Nexus** it'll request various permissions to access Bluetooth (to connect to your DS1 radar detector) and your location (to find crowd-sourced reports and aircrafts close to your location).
+The first time you launch **Nexus** it'll request various permissions to access Bluetooth (to find and connect to your DS1 radar detector) and your location (to look for crowd-sourced alerts and aircrafts close to your location).

-The main screen of the app will show a combined list of **Alerts** from your DS1 radar detector, crowd-sourced reports, and surveillance aircrafts.
-You'll also get voice announcements on alerts and important events as they come up followed by regular sound reminders.
+The main screen of the app will show a combined list of **Alerts** from your DS1 radar detector, about crowd-sourced alerts, and potential surveillance aircrafts.
+You'll also get voice announcements of those alerts and important status events as they come up, followed by regular sound reminders.

-Before you can see those alerts, you will need to go to Settings to select which types of alerts you're interested in, and to configure the connection to your DS1 radar detector, and the URLs of the crowd-sourced reports and aircrafts tracking servers you wish to use.
+Before you can see any alerts on the main screen, you will need to go to the **Settings** screen to select which types of alerts you're interested in, and configure the connection to your DS1 radar detector, and the URLs of the crowd-sourced alerts and aircrafts tracking servers you wish to use.

-The Settings menu provides the following options:
+The **Settings** menu provides the following options:

-* **Alerts Sources**
+* **Alert Sources**

   * **Radar Detector** - Select this to scan for your DS1 radar detector;
     select it once it shows in the list and the app will automatically connect to it later on.

     * **Volume** - Select this to control the volume of your DS1 radar detector directly from the app.
+I typically set it to 0 if I'm going to be using the voice and sound alerts from the app.

-  * **Reports** - Select this to configure the URL of a crowd-sourced server similar to Waze for example; note that entering https://www.waze.com may work as Nexus uses a protocol similar to the Waze protocol, but make sure that doesn't violate the Waze terms of service in your country;
+  * **Crowd-sourced Reports** - Select this to configure the URL of a crowd-sourced server similar to Waze for example; note that entering https://www.waze.com may work as Nexus uses a protocol similar to the Waze protocol, but make sure that doesn't violate the Waze terms of service in your country;

-  * **Aircrafts** - Select this to configure the URL of an aircraft tracking server; if you are using the default server [https://opensky-network.org/](https://opensky-network.org/), entering your OpenSky user info will allow you to get reports every few seconds instead of minutes.
+  * **Aircraft Alerts** - Select this to configure the URL of an aircraft tracking server; if you are using the default server [https://opensky-network.org/](https://opensky-network.org/), entering your OpenSky user info will allow you to get alerts every few seconds instead of minutes.

-Voice announcements and sound notifications play on the phone's **Voice call** audio stream.
-You will need to select your phone's Bluetooth as audio source in the vehicle, then if you stream music the app will duck  music as needed so you can clearly hear the announcements.
+Voice announcements and sound notifications will play on the phone's **Voice call** audio stream.
+You will need to select your phone's Bluetooth as audio source in the vehicle, then if you stream music for example the app will duck the music as needed so you can clearly hear the announcements.

 Most Android phones let you set separate volumes for the music **Media** and **Voice call** streams, so you should be able to control how loud you want the voice announcements to be over your music.

 # Sample screens and audio